fxamacker/cbor/README.md

 __What is CBOR__?
 [CBOR](CBOR_GOLANG.md) ([RFC 7049](https://tools.ietf.org/html/rfc7049)) is a binary data format inspired by JSON and MessagePack.
 CBOR is used in [IETF](https://www.ietf.org) Internet Standards such as COSE ([RFC 8152](https://tools.ietf.org/html/rfc8152)) and CWT ([RFC 8392 CBOR Web Token](https://tools.ietf.org/html/rfc8392)).
 WebAuthn also uses CBOR.

-This library is safe and fast.
+This CBOR library is safe and fast.
 Here's how it compares to another library using test data from RFC 8392 A.1.

 |                   | fxamacker/cbor 2.1          |ugorji/go 1.1.7                   |
 |-------------------|-----------------------------|----------------------------------|